ivaleraM/GLFM/README.md

 2) Compile the C++ code as

-    - For PYTHON (go to "install/" folder and execute in a terminal): bash install_for_python.sh
+    - For PYTHON (in a terminal, go to folder "GLFM/install/" and execute): bash install_for_python.sh

     - For MATLAB (in Matlab workspace):
         - Add path "GLFM/src/Ccode" and its children directories to Matlab workspace
         - From matlab command window, execute command: >> mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp

-     - For R (in R or Rstudio):
+    - For R (in a terminal, go to folder "GLFM/install/" and execute): bash install_for_R.sh
-        - Set working directory to "GLFM/src/Ccode"
-        - Compile using the following command lines:
-            >> require("Rcpp")
-            >> install.packages("GLFM/src/Ccode/wrapper_R", repos = NULL, type="source")
-            >> compileAttributes("GLFM/src/Ccode/wrapper_R",verbose=TRUE)
-        - Set the working directory to "GLFM/src/GLFMR"

 ------------